-All Fran Henke (aka Frances Kelly, George Davis) wanted to do when she grew up was write books.
+ALL Fran Henke (aka Frances Kelly, George Davis) wanted to do when she grew up was write books.
 She began with poetry, then moved into journalism.
-In order to make city garden, she found herself writing about gardening, which led to garden books & columns.
+In order to make a city garden, she found herself writing about gardening, which led to garden books & columns.

 After 50 years of poetry, newspapers, & gardening books, time came to write fiction and become a publisher.
 This includes putting out newsletters for Polio Network Victoria and MPPPSG that go to polio survivors around the world.

 Order now: RRP $30ea plus $10 p/p.
 Email: email@example.com

 Click right for an interview with Muriel Cooper and Fran on Radio 3RPP about Life Skills for Polios.

-A recent interview with Melissa Walsh in Peninsula Essence on turning 75.
+An interview with Melissa Walsh in Peninsula Essence on turning 75.